-If the Return of Title IV funds calculation indicates a return to the appropriate federal program(s) from the school greater than the Tuition Refund calculation, the school will return the greater amount.
-If the R2T4 calculation shows a return of less than the refund calculation, the school will return the difference to the student.
+If the R2T4 calculation indicates a return to the appropriate federal program(s) from the school greater than the Tuition Refund calculation, the school will return the greater amount to the federal program(s).
+If the R2T4 calculation shows a return of less than the Tuition Refund calculation, the school will return the appropriate unearned amount to the federal program(s) and will return the difference to the student.
 ACOM must return the amount of Title IV funds for which it is responsible no later than 45 days after the date of the determination of the date of the student's last date of attendance.